NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   ---                                   | ---     | ---         | ---
   Grant players access to the overview  | Enabled | Disabled    | ---

-- [Perfect Vision](https://foundryvtt.com/packages/perfect-vision/) v1.7.2 - Replicates the darkvision rules of DnD5e, including seeing dim as bright light, grayscale for seeing in darkness, options for global illumination light scale, etc. Extremely useful for adding a pinch of flavor for those characters that can see in the dark.
+- [Perfect Vision](https://foundryvtt.com/packages/perfect-vision/) v1.7.3 - Replicates the darkvision rules of DnD5e, including seeing dim as bright light, grayscale for seeing in darkness, options for global illumination light scale, etc. Extremely useful for adding a pinch of flavor for those characters that can see in the dark.

   NOTE: Has some pretty significant performance issues.
 If you or your players have low-end hardware, it might be necessary to avoid this module, as good as it is.
-Additionally, it was recently updated in that monochrome vision is now dependent on the darkness level of the scene.
-Adjusting the slider will adjust the severity of the monochrome.

   Setting                     | Default                 | Recommended     | Comments
   ---                         | ---                     | ---             | ---